Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 Common wallet topics include Trust Wallet restore issue, wrong wallet address, missing wallet after restore, missing balance after restore, token visibility issue, imported wallet issue, or recovery phrase confusion.

-Never share your recovery phrase, private keys, app password, or screen access.
+Never share your recovery phrase, private keys, password, or screen access.

 Wallet topics